 The first step towards developing your Adonis belt is understanding what creates this belt, and from here, you can focus on molding it.

-The Adonis belt is created by the internal oblique muscles and the Transverse Abdominis (TVA), both, essential parts of your core.
+The physique is created by the internal oblique muscles and the Transverse Abdominis (TVA), both, essential parts of your core.

 The TVA is a muscle layer of the front and lateral abdominal wall and is usually positioned deep to the internal oblique muscle.